 At Experian, one of our priorities is consumer credit and finance education.
 This post may contain links and references to one or more of our partners, but we provide an objective view to help you make the best decisions.
 For more information, see our Editorial Policy.

-As the coronavirus pandemic continues to impact the global economy, many small businesses have had to scale back, furlough employees or close shop for good.
-Understanding the tough decisions business owners are confronting during this time, some banks are offering small business credit card holders benefits like waived interest and late fees on payments in addition to existing perks like earning bonus points on various purchases.
+When business owners face tough business decisions, some banks offer small business credit card holders benefits that can help get them through trying times.
+These perks include waived interest and late fees on payments in addition to existing perks like earning bonus points on various purchases.

 Taking advantage of these perks and breaks can help you maximize your small business rewards card's earning potential and hopefully make it easier to keep your business going.
 Here's how to do it.